Nicovz21/TeamA5/docs/BugReport/bug-report.md

 player falls into it, the player will fall endlessly and thus prevent the game from being playable without forcibly restarting.
 This is far from ideal, as it limits the map design potential.
 While not necessary, this could possibly be fixed by either checking to see if the player is touching the map or by putting something outside the map boundaries under the hole that kills the player.

+## Dying in water causes the water exit sound to play

+This is because when you die normally, it just teleports you and resets your health.
+Because of this, the game detects that you have left the water and plays the water exit sound.
+A similar thing happens if the level starts in water like in N3- when the level starts, the game plays the water entering sound even though you were already in the water, and if you die outside of the water it'll play it again upon teleporting you.
+In short, this doesn't make physical sense, so while it has no impact on gameplay patching it out wouldn't be a bad idea.

 ## Moving Platform grants immunity